 - Globalization of production

-- Environmental development and other legislative trends
+- Environmental other regulatory trends

 Meanwhile, factors which could affect the supply of shipping include the following.